frontendweb3/fastest/readme.md

 ### Dec 22 2020

-* reduce the javascript and CSS
+* Reduce the javascript and CSS
 * Enable comment and search
 * Remove third nav bar
 * Improve the website design